 Unlocking the American Dream: What is the true cost of cuts to arts funding?

-Additional research/writing by Katie Rafter and Ben Jenkins
+Additional research/writing by Katie Rafter and Ben Jenkins, updated Feb.
+26th 2018

 Our company mission is to find creative ways to help our clients make the world better.
 Our clients include museums and other organizations and companies that support or serve the arts.
 Although our primary work with these clients is brand- and strategy-related, we inevitably get involved professionally and personally in their missions.
-This is what brings me to Washington DC this week with several hundred other museum advocates from all 50 states: to meet with our congressional delegations and remind them how important the arts are to America so that they support arts funding.
+This is what brings me back to Washington DC this week with several hundred other museum advocates from all 50 states: to meet with our congressional delegations and remind them how important the arts are to America so that they support arts funding.

 Over the years of working with museums, I have listened to hundreds of stories about the impact of these institutions on society.
 One archetypal version of this story is also my own.
 Why am I a museum lover?
 Why are museums so important?
-Setting aside their tremendous economic impact (which includes $21 billion in contributions to local economies and billions more in tourism stimulus and tax revenue) momentarily, I have a museum story.
+Setting aside their tremendous economic impact (which includes a $49.9 billion total contribution to GDP in 2016) momentarily, I have a museum story.

 The vast majority of the work museums do is privately funded, but this work is catalyzed by a kernel of arts funding from the government.